First Meeting Checklist for Mentors

 If you haven’t already:

-Check out their LinkedIn profile, and if they have it, their other social media accounts or blog.
+Check out their LinkedIn profile or any other social media accounts or blogs they have shared.

-• Send through a quick bio or intro via Mentorloop chat.
+• Send through a quick bio or intro via the Mentorloop chat in your 1:1 Loop.

-Give them a bit of background on your career and some tidbits about yourself to break the ice.
+Give them a bit of background on your career and some insight into yourself to break the ice.

 • Ask them to introduce themselves

-If they haven't already, ask them to send you a short bio and tell you which areas they'd like your insight on.
+If they haven't already, ask your mentee to send you a short bio and tell you which areas they'd like your help with.

 • Consider your own experience and strengths